paolotremadio/homebridge-automation-bluetooth-presence/README.md

 }
 ```

-This accessory will create a occupancy sensor linked with a Bluetooth device.
+This accessory will create a motion sensor linked with a Bluetooth device.

-When the device is found, the occupancy sensor is triggered.
-When the device is not seen for longer than `gracePeriod`, the occupancy sensor is turned off.
+When the device is found, the motion sensor is triggered.
+When the device is not seen for longer than `gracePeriod`, the motion sensor will stop detecting movement.

 ## Configuration options